apiaryio/cloudwatch-to-papertrail/README.md

 ## Usage

+First, ensure an IAM role exists called `lambda_basic_execution`, with the `AWSLambdaBasicExecutionRole` policy.

-Create lambda function and streams logs from the specified log group to this function:
+Then create lambda function and streams logs from the specified log group to this function:

 ```bash
 $ export AWS_DEFAULT_REGION=us-east-1